zubkov-andrei/pg_profile/doc/pg_profile.md

 #### Sample functions

 * **take_sample()**
   Function *take_sample()* will collect a sample for all *enabled* servers.
-Servers samples will be taken serially one by one.
+Server samples will be taken serially one by one.
 Function returns a table:
   ```
   server      name,
   result      text,